 Best Treadmill of 2021

-The NordicTrack T6.5 S was easily the best treadmill we tested.
-With a large 55" L x 20" W running surface, a speed range of 0-10 mph, auto incline, and connected features, the competition didn't stand a chance.
-This model has the longest and widest belt along with the highest top speed, making it a great option for all fitness levels, including hardcore runners.
+The NordicTrack T6.5 S was one of the best treadmills we tested.
+With a large 55-inch long by 20-inch wide running surface, a speed range of 0-10 mph, auto incline, and connected features, it put up a serious fight for the top step of the podium.
+This model's large running surface and 10 mph top speed make it a great option for all fitness levels, including hardcore runners.
 The belt runs smoothly at all speeds, and transitions feel seamless.
 It has ten levels of auto incline (up to a 10% grade), Flex Select cushioning, and 20 pre-programmed workouts.
-This smart treadmill can sync to your device with a Bluetooth connection or an auxiliary plug to play music through its integrated speakers.
-It can be operated manually, and it also works with the iFit app where there are loads of training programs, hikes, and runs to follow along with and keep you motivated.
+This smart treadmill can sync to your device either via Bluetooth or an auxiliary plug, allowing you to crank your favorite running playlist through its integrated speakers.
+You can operate it manually via the onboard controls or through the iFit app, where there are loads of training programs, hikes, and runs to follow along with and keep you motivated.
 When used with iFit, the T6.5 S adjusts speed and incline automatically with the chosen trainer and program.
-Your iFit subscription gets you access to 130 trainers with programs for walking, running, cycling, strength training, yoga, and more.
-The large console features heart rate sensors, quick-jump buttons for incline and belt speed, and an easy to read 5-inch wide LCD screen that displays all of your workout information at a glance.
+Your iFit subscription grants access to 130 trainers with programs for walking, running, cycling, strength training, yoga, and more.
+The sizable console features heart rate sensors, quick-jump buttons for incline and belt speed, and 5-inch wide LCD screen that is easy to read and displays all of your workout specs at a glance.
 The belt folds up easily when not in use, with a soft drop system and transport wheels that make it relatively easy to move around.
 It has a 300 lb weight limit and it comes with an excellent warranty.

 We think the Sunny Health and Fitness SF-T4400 is a solid choice for those on a budget.
-Although this affordable model might not boast all the bells and whistles of its pricier competition, it can still supply a great workout.
+Although this affordable model might not boast all the bells and whistles of its pricier competition, it can still provide a great workout.
 The running surface is 49" L x 15.5" W with a speed range between 0.5-9 mph that's suitable for both walking and running.
 There are three levels of manually adjustable incline and nine pre-programmed workouts to choose from.
 The console has quick-jump speed buttons, program, mode, and start/stop buttons, and the handles have supplemental buttons for adjusting belt speed or starting/stopping more conveniently.
-A bright LCD screen clearly indicates time, speed, distance, calories burned, and heart rate (when using the heart rate sensors on the handles.
+A bright LCD screen clearly indicates time, speed, distance, calories burned, and heart rate (when using the heart rate sensors on the handles).
 You can also select time, distance, or calorie goals for a manual workout.
-In the console, there are two water bottle holders and a device shelf for a phone or tablet so everything you need can stay within arm's reach.
+The console features two water bottle holders and a device shelf for a phone or tablet so everything you need can stay within arm's reach.
 If space is limited, the SF-T4400's belt can fold up or down easily via a soft-drop system, and there are transport wheels to make moving it around less strenuous.

 The Sunny Health and Fitness SF-T7515 impressed with its auto-incline and smart features.
 This treadmill boasts a whopping 12 incline settings from 0 up to a steep 12% grade.
-It has a 49.5" L x 16.5" W running surface and a speed range of 1 to 8 mph.
-While it doesn't have the fastest top speed, we found it suitable for walking and for runners who average 7.5-minute miles or slower — in other words, most users.
-It comes with 12 program workouts where it automatically adjusts speed and incline as you go, or you can set time, distance, and calorie goals to countdown during a manually controlled workout.
+It has a 49.5" L x 16.5" W running surface and a speed range of 1 to 8 mph, which we found suitable for walking and for runners who average 7.5-minute miles or slower — in other words, most users.
+It comes with 12 programmed workouts where it automatically adjusts speed and incline as you go, or you can set time, distance, and calorie goals to countdown during a manually controlled workout.
 The console has an LCD screen that shows speed, time, calories, program, incline, and heart rate info at a glance.
 There are quick-jump buttons for both incline and belt speed, as well as incline and speed adjust buttons on the handles by the heart rate sensors.
 The SF-T7515 also has Bluetooth and an auxillary input to connect to your device to play music through its integrated speakers or take phone calls as you exercise.
 It comes equipped with a soft-drop system that makes it very easy to fold up and lower the belt, along with transport wheels to help move it around.
 Its maximum user weight limit is 250 lbs.

 The MaxKare Folding is a decent value treadmill that could be a great choice for shorter users due to its lower handle height and shorter belt length.
 Although its 42" L x 16.5" W tread surface is shorter than most, for those with a shorter stride, we found it to be more than adequate for walking or running at a moderate pace.
 Its 8.5 mph top speed is suitable for a range of fitness intensities, from casual walking to speedy 7-minute miles.
 A cushioned belt also reduces the impact for all types of workouts.
 There are 3 different incline levels, but the adjustment mechanism is not automated.
-It comes with 15 pre-programmed workouts, as well as a manual mode that can be set up to countdown time, distance, or calories burned.
+This machine comes with 15 pre-programmed workouts and a manual mode that you can set up to track time, distance, or calories burned.
 The console includes two water bottle holders, quick jump speed buttons, 12 program profiles, and an LCD screen that displays current workout information.
 The handles add extra start/stop and speed buttons, along with heart rate sensors.

-The MaxKare looks and feels like it was designed for shorter folks, and it has a weight limit of 220 lbs.
+The MaxKare looks and feels like it was designed for shorter folks, and its weight limit maxes out at 220 lbs.
 Not only is the running surface relatively narrow and short, but the console handles are also quite low.
-Our tall testers were forced to hunch over a little to reach the button controls on heart rate sensors on these handles.
-There is little margin for error on the smaller running surface, so we found it best to limit walking or running to a moderate pace with a shorter still.
+Our tall testers were forced to hunch over a little to reach the button controls or heart rate sensors on these handles.
+There is little margin for error on the smaller running surface, so we found it best to limit walking or running to a moderate pace with a shorter stride.
 Additionally, there are 15 pre-programmed workouts, but only 12 of them are displayed on the console.
 That means you have to keep the manual on hand to keep track of the remaining three.
-Nevertheless, we were pleasantly surprised by the performance of this mighty—yet small and affordable—treadmill.
+Nevertheless, we were pleasantly surprised by the performance of this small and affordable — yet mighty — treadmill.

 The Goplus SuperFit is an impressively compact and convenient 2 in 1 treadmill.
 It can be used with the handrail folded down as a walking treadmill or in the upright position as a jogging treadmill.
-In walk mode, it has a speed range of 1-4 km/h, and can be used anywhere, including under a desk in your home office.
+In walk mode, it has a speed range of 1-4 km/h and can be used anywhere, including under a desk in your home office.
 In run mode, the speed range increases up to 1-12 km/h (7.5 mph max), making it suitable for moderate running speeds.
-The handrail has a quick release lever, making it easy to switch between modes.
+The handrail has a quick-release lever, so it's easy to switch between modes.
 When the handrail is folded down, the SuperFit is very slim and small, and it can easily be stored under a couch, bed, or in a closet when not in use.
 Its integrated transport wheels and smaller size and weight also make it easier to move around than the competition.
-It has a small LED screen at the front of the tread belt that displays time, distance, speed, and calories burned.
+Its small LED screen at the front of the tread belt displays time, distance, speed, and calories burned.
 There are no controls on the handrail; instead, it uses a small handheld remote to change speed and start/stop a workout.
 It also has a small Bluetooth speaker and a phone holder so you can listen to music while you exercise.
-Despite its diminutive size, the SuperFit has a weight limit of 265 lbs.
+Despite its diminutive size, the SuperFit has a higher weight limit of 265 lbs.